ovh/venom/executors/http/README.md

     assertions:
     - result.statuscode ShouldNotEqual 200
 ```
-*NB: to post a file, prefix the path to the file with '@'*
+*NB: to post a file with multipart_form, prefix the path to the file with '@'*

 ## Output